How to Settle Debts With Collection Agencies

 Important Tips When Negotiating Your Debts

-- If you do call them, start off the conversation by getting the physical address of the collection agency, the name of the agency, and the direct line.
-The fax number is good, too.
+- If you do call them, start off the conversation by getting the physical address of the collection agency, the name of the agency, and the direct phone number to the person you are talking to.

 - Get your terms in writing before you even consider making a payment.
-Here is a sample of an agreement requesting the reduction of your debt amount.
 Never expect a creditor to meet an agreement that was made verbally.
 Everything must be in writing and, even then, you will probably have to fight to make the creditor live up to his end of the bargain.

 - The older the debt, the smaller the settlement.
 Logically, if they have called you 50 times and gotten no response, most likely they are going to move on to a better prospect.
 The collection agency may also choose to sell or assign the debt to a new collection agency for even less money, or temporarily ignore the debt.
 The course of action chosen by the creditor will vary widely between corporations and debts.